Skip To Main Content

 2016

-LAS founder, Sigrid Ott, celebrated her 100th birthday and the new Magic Mountain Athletic Center is open to students.
+LAS founder, Sigrid Ott, celebrated her 100th birthday and the new Magic Mountain Athletic Center opened to students.